garethjudson/tippitytap/README.md

    - just reducing the amount of code to write in a short time
 3. Input csv has a header row of: ID,DateTimeUTC,TapType,StopId,CompanyId,BusId,PAN
    - The casing is important.
 In the supplied requirements the BusId was BusID, I corrected this to be consistent with the other headers
+4. Tap IDs are always unique, and can in effect, be ignored for the associated requirements

 ## Setup
 You will need JDK 23.
 You should then be able to use the included gradlew wrapper to build and test the project